yinshaolong/assign3_makeup/readme_assing3_makeup.md

 - if asked "Proceed with installation?
 [Y/n]", type "Y" and press enter

-- make the project root directory :
+- make the project root directory (mkdir makes a directory -p creates the directory and parent directories (if they do not exist)):
 ```sudo mkdir -p /web/html/nginx-2420```